by Susan Flantzer © Unofficial Royalty 2013

 Moretta’s first possible love match was recommended by her mother and grandmother, Queen Victoria.
 Prince Alexander of Battenberg (called Sandro), a brother of Prince Henry of Battenberg (husband of Moretta’s aunt Princess Beatrice of the United Kingdom), and a brother of Prince Louis of Battenberg (husband of Moretta’s cousin Princess Victoria of Hesse and by Rhine), had been selected the reigning Prince of Bulgaria in 1879.
 Sandro visited the Prussian court at the suggestion of Moretta’s mother in 1881 and at age 15, Moretta fell in love with Sandro.
 Her parents were eager for a marriage, but Moretta’s grandfather Wilhelm I, German Emperor and Chancellor Otto von Bismarck were not in favor of the marriage.
 They felt that Alexander III, Emperor of All Russia would be offended by the marriage because Russia and Bulgaria did not have a positive relationship.
 When Moretta’s father became the German Emperor in 1888, it appeared that it was possible that the marriage would occur.
 However, Friedrich III, already ill with throat cancer, died three months after becoming Emperor.
 The new Emperor, Moretta’s brother Wilhelm II, took Bismarck’s advice and did not give permission for the marriage.
 The dejected princess was forced to give up the possibility of marrying Sandro.

-Over the next several years, Moretta, who was not considered to be attractive, became convinced that she would remain unmarried.
-There was talk of Moretta marrying Prince Carl of Sweden and a couple of Russian Grand Dukes.
-In June 1890, Moretta along with her sister Mossy (Margaret) and their mother visited Princess Marie of Wied.
+Over the next several years, Moretta, who was not considered attractive, became convinced that she would remain unmarried.
+There was talk about Moretta marrying Prince Carl of Sweden and a couple of Russian Grand Dukes.
+In June 1890, Moretta, her sister Mossy (Margaret), and their mother visited Princess Marie of Wied.
 Prince Adolf of Schaumburg-Lippe was one of the other guests.
 The weather during the visit was rainy and Adolf and Moretta spent time together indoors.
 On June 11, 1890, the couple became engaged.
 They married on November 19, 1890.
 Moretta suffered a miscarriage early in the marriage and the couple never had children.
 Prince Adolf died in 1916.

 Moretta’s second marriage was made despite the disapproval of her siblings.
 On November 19, 1927, Moretta married Alexander Zoubkoff, a Russian refugee described as a “dancer”, who was 35 years younger.
-At this point in time, Moretta’s finances were not good, nevertheless, her new husband carelessly spent her money and was at home very infrequently.
+Moretta’s finances were not good but her new husband carelessly spent her money and was at home very infrequently.
 Moretta was forced to sell the contents of Palais Schaumburg, her home in Bonn, Germany, but the sale did not net much money and she moved into a single furnished room in the Bonn suburb of Mehlem.
 In 1929, Moretta announced that she was divorcing her second husband, but she died of pneumonia a few days later on November 13, 1929, at the Hospital of St. Francis in Bonn, Germany.
 She was buried at the home her mother had built after her father’s death, the Schloss Friedrichshof in Kronberg im Taunus, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.